planeklm/razed-tesla/README.md

+# THIS IS THE OLD BRANCH, PLEASE SELECT MAIN BRANCH!
+THIS IS OUTDATED AND HAS LESS FEATURES.
 # Tesla HUD by Razed
 **Hello FiveM community!👋**\
 We have created a simple Tesla inspired car HUD for any framework **(TESTED ONLY ON QBCORE)** which utilizes NUI.\